Docs

 Represents a list of send results obtained from net.send method.

-This list represent all transactions produced by a net.send call.
+This list represents all transactions produced by a net.send call.

 To get a single send result, use SendResultList.at method.